thepassle/passle-courses/README.md

 - [Astro SSR](https://www.npmjs.com/package/astro), ofcourse
 - [Lit](https://www.npmjs.com/package/lit) as the component host, [monaco-editor](https://www.npmjs.com/package/monaco-editor) for the interactive exercise editor in the frontend, and [typescript](https://www.npmjs.com/package/typescript) for syntax analysis
 - [Netlify](https://netlify.com/) for hosting/deployment

+At the same time, this would be a cool project to show off Astro SSRs features, such as:
+- Dynamic routes
+- Authentication
+- Route handling
+- Redirections

 ### Homepage